-- 1. The parties recognize and support the purposes of this Agreement to be: - a.
-To set forth the terms and conditions of employment agreed to between the parties; - b.
-To promote harmonious relations between the Employer and its Officials and the Association and all Teachers; - c.
-To encourage co-operation in providing efficient quality education services in the District; - d.
-To promote co-operation between the Employer and its Employees. - 2.
-The Employer and Local seek to encourage and foster positive relations between groups and individuals of all races and cultures. - 3.
-The Employer and Local condemn and will not tolerate expressions of racial or ethnic prejudice in any form by its Trustees, personnel and students.
+- 1. The parties recognize and support the purposes of this Agreement to be: - To set forth the terms and conditions of employment agreed to between the a. parties; - b.
+To promote harmonious relations between the Employer and its Officials and the Association and all Teachers: - To encourage co-operation in providing efficient quality education services in the C. District: - To promote co-operation between the Employer and its Employees. d. - 2.
+The Employer and Local seek to encourage and foster positive relations between groups and individuals of all races and cultures. - The Employer and Local condemn and will not tolerate expressions of racial or ethnic 3. prejudice in any form by its Trustees, personnel and students. - 4.
+The parties acknowledge that School District No. 83 (North Okanagan-Shuswap) lies on the traditional, ancestral, and unceded land of both the Secwépemc and Syilx people.
+The parties respect and value the history of the indigenous people of these lands, and the impact of the past on the present and the future.
+Both parties commit to working together towards practices and actions that support the Truth and Reconciliation Commission of Canada's Calls to Action.